rafyte/How-To-Gains/README.md

 These routines should be made up of a few compound exercises consisting of pulling and pushing movements for upper and lower body.
 Compound is much better than isolation, especially for beginners, for several reasons:
 * They do a much better job of stimulating overall muscle growth and development than isolation movements.
 * They allow you to work out more efficiently.
 You can hit every major muscle group with a small number of exercises.
 * They more closely resemble ways you will exert your body in real life.
 They are better at producing practical, useful strength.

+You should only be able to perform a few reps of an exercise when strength training.
+Doing 50 half-pushups will do nothing.
+The goal is NOT to perform as many reps as you can.
+The goal is to perform an exercise that is difficult to the point where you can only do 1-12 reps with perfect form before failure.

 Here's a list of various barbell, dumbbell, or bodyweight routines you can choose from: https://thefitness.wiki/routines/strength-training-muscle-building/